Macchina-CLI/macchina/README.md

 __Summary__: `macchina` runs __11.01 ± 0.37__ times __faster__ than `neofetch`

-- Note that hiding elements using Macchina's __--hide__ argument significantly improves speed
+- Note that hiding elements using Macchina's __--hide <element>__ significantly improves speed

 ---

 # Features <a name="features"></a>
-Macchina displays basic system information such as:
+## Macchina displays basic system information such as:
 - Hostname
 - Product
   - Manufacturer